-In this article, we will discuss about SNAT (Source NAT) and DNAT (Destination NAT).
+In this article, we will discuss SNAT (Source NAT) and DNAT (Destination NAT).
 Both terminologies are related to NAT (Network Address Translation).
 Before continue, I recommend, please take a look on Network Address Translation.

 Source NAT (SNAT)

 SNAT stands for Source NAT.
 Source NAT, as the name suggests, is used when an internal user initiates a connection with an outside Host.
-Here, layer 3 device on which we already configured NAT, translate the private IP address of Host to Public IP.
-It may also translate the source port in the TCP or UDP protocols header’s.
+Here, the layer 3 device on which we already configured NAT, translate the private IP address of Host to Public IP.
+It may also translate the source port in the TCP or UDP protocols headers.
 Although, Cisco abbreviate it with Stateful NAT.

 Destination NAT (DNAT)

 On the other hand, DNAT abbreviation for Destination NAT.
 DNAT is used when an external Host with a Public IP, initiates a connection towards our Internal/Private Network.
-Here, the same layer 3 device, convert public IP address of that host to the private IP of internal Host/Server.
+Here, the same layer 3 devices, convert the public IP address of that host to the private IP of internal Host/Server.

 The Destination NAT is configured for Demilitarized Zone (DMZ).
 In the DMZ, we usually put our Server with Private IP addresses.
 So, public user can access them with the help of Destination NAT (DNAT).